matrefeytontias/z80e-sdl-win/README.md

 Building from source
 ====================

 For now, only Visual Studio 2012 or higher has been tested for compiling z80e-sdl-win.
-Just open z80e-sdl.sln and build the solution.
+Download SDL 1.2.15 ([download from official site](http://www.libsdl.org/release/SDL-devel-1.2.15-VC.zip)), put it in the z80e-sdl directory, then just open z80e-sdl.sln and build the solution.

 Using z80e-sdl-win
 ==================